 Students include undergraduate, graduate and professional degree seeking students; but exclude students in evening or part-time programs.
 Danforth Campus faculty includes tenured and tenure-track, and other full-time non-track, Medical Campus faculty includes full-time faculty on investigator, clinical and research tracks.
 Staff includes full-time staff on each campus.
 Postdoctoral fellows and postdoctoral research associates are not included in these numbers; they will be added by June 1, 2018.
 Faculty and staff data is compiled based on Washington University’s annual November 1 census.
 Student enrollment is based on Fall tenth-week data.

-View additional institutional data on the Office of the Provost website.
+For detailed information, and additional data, visit the Office of the Provost website

 Number of staff and faculty Safe Zones trained from January 2017 to January 2018.